skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/08_building_a_modern_team_culture.md

 A Code of Conduct puts into writing how you expect people to behave in the workplace and at work events.
 It codifies your commitment to an inclusive environment.
 Create a documented process for enforcing the Code of Conduct and an anonymous process for reporting violations of the Code.

-18F has a [Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) that you can adopt and modify as necessary
+18F has a [Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) that you can adopt and modify as necessary.
 {: .callout--alt}

 ### Empower people to speak up